ianasqazi/covid-dashboard/README.md

 ![COVID-19 DASHBOARD - REACT](screenshots/1.png)
 ![COVID-19 DASHBOARD - REACT](screenshots/2.png)

-In the current state of the world 🦠 and with many of us in lockdown, I thought it would be a good idea to put down Netflix for a bit, and build a COVID Dashboard with MAP.
+In the current state of the world during Corona virus pandemic 🦠 and with many of us in lockdown, I thought it would be a good idea to put down Netflix for a bit, and build a COVID Dashboard with MAP showing statistics of increase of corona virus around the world.

+Hover over the countries to see additional details for each country in tooltips.
+Used the api from  https://corona.lmao.ninja/v2/jhucsse & https://documenter.getpostman.com/view/2568274/SzS8rjbe?version=latest2 which returns a list of countries and provinces with COVID-19 stats.
+Then, mapped the data with the co-ordinates in the JSON to the map along with colour schemes and circle radius size based on the number.

-My version will be simpler but it's up to you to include more features.
-Thanks to Mapbox's ease of use it was a lot easier than you might think.
+Feel free to use the code from the links provided below.
+My version is a very simple version and more functionality but it's up to you to include more features.

 ## Links / Resources / API's USED